jasonjklim/Titanic/README.md

 ## Step 1: Reading the data

 1. Go to [https://www.kaggle.com/c/titanic/data](https://www.kaggle.com/c/titanic/data)
-2. If you scroll down the page a bit, you should see a data dictionary explaining each of the columns.
+2. If you scroll down the page a bit, you'll see a data dictionary explaining each of the columns.
 Take a minute to familiarize yourself with how the csv is structured.
 4. Download the `train.csv` file into this project
 3. Create an iPython notebook and load the csv into pandas.